root-project/web/manual/python/index.md

     ROOT.gROOT.SetStyle('MyStyle')
     ```

-    If PyROOT cannot find `.rootlogon.py` in the user's home directory, it looks for the equivalent in C++ (`.rootlogon.C`), first in [ROOT's etc directory](https://root.cern/doc/master/classTROOT.html#ab8e51627a12d886d6c8177b46481352a){:target="_blank"}, then in the user's home directory and finally in the current working directory.
+    If ROOT cannot find `.rootlogon.py` in the user's home directory, it looks for the equivalent in C++ (`.rootlogon.C`), first in [ROOT's etc directory](https://root.cern/doc/master/classTROOT.html#ab8e51627a12d886d6c8177b46481352a){:target="_blank"}, then in the user's home directory and finally in the current working directory.

     Note that it is also possible to use both the Python and the C++ rootlogons, since the latter can be loaded from the former, for example with `ROOT.gROOT.LoadMacro('.rootlogon.C')`.

     If you want to disable the rootlogon functionality, set `PyConfig.DisableRootLogon` to `True`.

-- `IgnoreCommandLineOptions` (default `True`): If a PyROOT script is run with some command line arguments, ROOT ignores them by default, so you can process them as you wish.
+- `IgnoreCommandLineOptions` (default `True`): If a ROOT Python script is run with some command line arguments, ROOT ignores them by default, so you can process them as you wish.
 However, by setting `PyConfig.IgnoreCommandLineOptions` to `False`, those arguments are forwarded to ROOT for parsing, for example, to enable the batch mode from the command line.<br/>For a complete list of the arguments accepted by ROOT, see [Starting ROOT with command line options]({{ '/manual/first_steps_with_root/#command-line-options' | relative_url }}).

-- `ShutDown` (default `True`): When the application is finished, more precisely during PyROOT's cleanup phase, the ROOT C++ interpreter is shut down by default.<br/>If PyROOT is executed as part of a longer-running application that needs the C++ interpreter, you can set `PyConfig.ShutDown` to `False` to prevent that shutdown.
+- `ShutDown` (default `True`): When the application is finished, more precisely during the Python bindings cleanup phase, the ROOT C++ interpreter is shut down by default.<br/>If ROOT is executed as part of a longer-running application that needs the C++ interpreter, you can set `PyConfig.ShutDown` to `False` to prevent that shutdown.

-- `StartGUIThread` (default `True`): Unless executed from [IPython](https://ipython.org/){:target="_blank"}, a [Jupyter](https://jupyter.org/){:target="_blank"} notebook or in [interactive mode](https://docs.python.org/3/tutorial/interpreter.html#interactive-mode){:target="_blank"}, PyROOT starts a thread that periodically polls for ROOT events (for example GUI events) to process them.
-If a given PyROOT application does not need this event processing, you can prevent the creation of the thread by setting `PyConfig.StartGUIThread` to `False`.
+- `StartGUIThread` (default `True`): Unless executed from [IPython](https://ipython.org/){:target="_blank"}, a [Jupyter](https://jupyter.org/){:target="_blank"} notebook or in [interactive mode](https://docs.python.org/3/tutorial/interpreter.html#interactive-mode){:target="_blank"}, ROOT starts a thread that periodically polls for ROOT events (for example GUI events) to process them.
+If a given Python application does not need this event processing, you can prevent the creation of the thread by setting `PyConfig.StartGUIThread` to `False`.

 ### Enabling batch mode

-When running in batch mode, PyROOT does not display any graphics.
+When running in batch mode, ROOT does not display any graphics.
 You can activate the batch mode as follows:

-1. Pass `-b` as a command line argument, for example, `python -b my_pyroot_script.py`.<br/>For this to work, you must set `PyConfig.IgnoreCommandLineOptions` to `False` inside the PyROOT script, see [Configuration options]({{ '/manual/python/#configuration-options' | relative_url }}).
+1. Pass `-b` as a command line argument, for example, `python -b my_root_script.py`.<br/>For this to work, you must set `PyConfig.IgnoreCommandLineOptions` to `False` inside the Python script, see [Configuration options]({{ '/manual/python/#configuration-options' | relative_url }}).

-2. Call `gROOT.SetBatch` in the PyROOT script, *right after* importing `ROOT`:
+2. Call `gROOT.SetBatch` in the Python script, *right after* importing `ROOT`:

     ```python
     import ROOT